Rhinostone/gina/README.md

 ### Creating a bundle (application)

 A project is a set of bundles.
-Gina lets you create all kind of bundles :
+Gina lets you create all kinds of bundles :
-* api & webservices
+* API & web services
-* frontend & backend applications
+* Frontend & backend applications
-* command lines
+* Command lines

-Note that the default bundle type is api.
+Note that the default bundle type is API.

-Ok !
-Let's do it !
+> OK.
+Now let's do it !

 ``` tty
 $ ./gina.sh -a frontend